awesomemotive/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 7.7.0: June 18, 2019 =
+- New: Admin bar insights now available in the WordPress admin.
+- New: We've added a custom integration with the WP Site Health Checks area so that you know your site is always properly configured for Google Analytics tracking.
+- Tweak: We've tweaked our settings panel a bit to accomodate our new eCommerce tracking for LifterLMS.
+- Fixed: We've fixed a bug that caused a compatibility issue with WP-CLI.

+= 7.6.0: April 24, 2019 =
+- New: Frontend admin bar reports for your website in the last 30 days.
+- New: Brand new About Us page which includes info on getting started and using MonsterInsights features.
+- Tweaked: Updated the link content priority and aria-label is now used if present.
+- Tweaked: Prevent adding another Google Analytics tracking script in the custom code box.
+- Tweaked: Added a check to prevent using the current domain in the cross-domain setting.
+- Tweaked: Improved overall VueJS compatibility with scripts loaded by other plugins.
+- Fixed: Link attribution option disable was no longer disabling frontend tracking.
+- Removed: No longer used php pages which were replaced with VueJS.

+= 7.5.1: April 9, 2019 =
+- Tweaked: Fix for Javascript error thrown by vendor min file causing breaking JS error on some hosting providers which breaks our plugin's VueJS app.
+- Tweaked: Fix a conflict with a date.js file loaded by another plugin.

 = 7.5.0: April 2, 2019 =
 - New: Updated Reports area using VueJS for better loading times and more consistency.
 - New: Updated Dashboard widget which now shows overview reports and is powered by VueJS.